 - If the government issues a termination for convenience but does not pay the minimum guaranteed amount, it could be found in breach of contract.

 The guaranteed minimum in multiple award IDIQ contract vehicles makes some effort to make the government to offer some level of consideration.
 Otherwise, bidders would use substantial resources when responding to government proposals.
 Then the government buys nothing.
 This would not pass the reasonableness test.
+Also, find out more about claims and adjustments under the Davis Bacon Act wages requirements.

 Contact Our FAR IDIQ Contract Protest Lawyers